Mother forced to give birth to stillborn son joins lawsuit against Texas abortion ban

 In the first few months of pregnancy, Ms Hogan went to the emergency room multiple times with cramping and bleeding.
 Doctors insisted everything was okay, she said.
 But at 19 weeks pregnant in September 2021, Ms Hogan’s water broke and she experienced cervical insufficiency.

-However, Ms Hogan was unable to obtain an abortion due to Texas law SB 8 which outlawed abortions after a fetal heartbeat is detectable in all cases unless the mother’s life is at risk.
+However, Ms Hogan was unable to obtain an abortion due to Texas law Senate Bill 8 which outlawed abortions after roughly six weeks of pregnancy in all cases unless the mother’s life is at risk.

 Ms Hogan was forced to stay in the hospital until she went into labour or her condition worsened to the point where hospital staff could give her an abortion.